 The District has fought throughout its history to preserve passenger rail service along the San Francisco Peninsula and it led a successful campaign in 1978 to avoid an impending decision by the Southern Pacific Railroad to end service.
 Two years later, the California Department of Transportation negotiated a purchase of service agreement with the Southern Pacific to continue to operate the commuter rail service under the name "Caltrain" while the local counties determined if they could assume control of Caltrain.
 As a result, the Peninsula Corridor Joint Powers Board was formed with the three member agencies: City and County of San Francisco, San Mateo County Transit District and Santa Clara Valley Transportation Authority.
 The JPB purchased the Southern Pacific right of way and selected the District as the managing agency for Caltrain passenger service in 1992.
 Amtrak served as the JPB's operator until May 2012.
-After a competitive process that extended over more than 15 months, the Caltrain Board of Directors, at its September 2011 meeting, authorized the award of the contract to TransitAmerica Services, Inc. The amended first full year operating budget (FY2013) of the five-year contract was for \$64.9 million.
-The FY2014 approved operator budget contract amount is for \$64.5million.
-Subsequent contract amounts are subject to annual negotiations.
+The contract to operate the rail passenger service was awarded to TransitAmerica Services Inc. on September 2011 Caltrain Board of Directors meeting.
+TransitAmerica Services Inc. took over the operation on May 26, 2012 from the predecessor of Amtrak.